How to Make the Most of Your Trip to Ocala National Forest

 Ocala/Marion County may be best known for its sprawling horse farms and crystal-clear springs, but it’s also home to the southernmost national forest in the continental US.

-Located not far from Ocala’s thriving downtown district, the Ocala National Forest is the picture-perfect setting for a variety of outdoor activities that will make you feel miles from civilization.
+Located not far from Ocala’s thriving downtown district, the Ocala National Forest is the picture-perfect setting for a variety of outdoor activities that will make you feel miles away from civilization.
 Here’s how to get the most out of your visit.

 About the Forest